Research Computing Projects

 Located at the University of New Hampshire, BITC funds research by faculty, researchers and students at UNH and other U.S. academic institutions.
 Staff at UNH provide administrative functions including grant administration, technology transfer, contract negotiation and intellectual property licensing.
 Center management consists of a director, an associate director, and an administrative manager.
 External scientific advisers act as consultants as needed.
 Operations are conducted in accord with NSF guidelines.

-Research Computing and Instrumentation provides BITC with software engineering and web consulting services.
-RCI has been providing services for BITC since 1999.
-RCI is currently working on several research-based applications for BITC including a new version of their SEDNTERP software: a general purpose tool for the interpretation of sedimentation equilibrium and sedimentation velocity experiments.
+The Research Computing Center provides BITC with software engineering and web consulting services.
+RCC has been providing services for BITC since 1999.
+RCC is currently working on several research-based applications for BITC including a new version of their SEDNTERP software: a general purpose tool for the interpretation of sedimentation equilibrium and sedimentation velocity experiments.

 Key Features of UNHCEMS